FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 :appsettings.instance.json: You can create this one to override settings for a specific instance of Vonk.
 It is not part of the Vonk distribution.
                             This file is especially useful if you run multiple instances on the same machine.

-Settings lower in the list override the settings higher in te list.
-It works comparable to Cascading Style Sheets, if you're familiar with that.
+Settings lower in the list override the settings higher in the list (think CSS, if you're familiar with that).

 .. warning::